lndmri/Wordle-C/README.md

 This project implements a fun wordle game!

 # Usage
--This code is supposed to be ran from the terminal.
+- This code is supposed to be ran from the terminal.
 Having the terminal open on this folder run ".\wordle.exe 5" or recompile it using "gcc -o  wordle wordle.c cs50.c" and then run ".\wordle.exe 5"
--See that the extension of the output file mighy vary depending on your operatig system.
+- See that the extension of the output file mighy vary depending on your operatig system.

 You can run:
--".\wordle.exe 5" This will choose words of 5 letters
+- ".\wordle.exe 5" This will choose words of 5 letters
--".\wordle.exe 6" This will choose words of 6 letters
+- ".\wordle.exe 6" This will choose words of 6 letters
--".\wordle.exe 7" This will choose words of 7 letters
+- ".\wordle.exe 7" This will choose words of 7 letters
--".\wordle.exe 8" This will choose words of 8 letters
+- ".\wordle.exe 8" This will choose words of 8 letters

 -We run it like this because this program takes command line argument for the number of letter word we want

 # Rules
--You have 6 attempts to get the correct answer.
+- You have 6 attempts to get the correct answer.
--We give color hints so you know what letters are in the word either in the correct position or not, and the words that are not in the word at all.
+- We give color hints so you know what letters are in the word either in the correct position or not, and the words that are not in the word at all.

 * ![#6cc644](https://placehold.co/15x15/f03c15/f03c15.png) `#Green background on the letter means the letter is in the word and in the correct position`
 * ![#ffd54f](https://placehold.co/15x15/c5f015/c5f015.png) `#Yellow background on the letter means the letter is in the word but in the incorrect position`